charlie0129/batt/README.md

 > Currently, it is command-line only.
 Some knowledge of the command-line is required.
 A native GUI is possible but not planned.
 If you want to build a GUI, you can ask me to put a link here to your project

+1. (Optional) If you are lazy, then there is an install script to help you: `curl -fsSL https://github.com/charlie0129/batt/raw/master/hack/install.sh | bash`.
+After running this, you can skip to step 5.
-1. Get the binary.
+2. Get the binary.
 You can download it from [GitHub releases](https://github.com/charlie0129/batt/releases), extract the tar archive, and you will get a `batt` binary.
 If you want the latest features and bug fixes, you can build it yourself (see [Building](#building) for more details)
-2. Put the binary somewhere safe.
+3. Put the binary somewhere safe.
 You don't want to move it after installation :).
 It is recommended to save it in your `$PATH`, e.g., `/usr/local/bin`, so you can directly call `batt` on the command-line.
-3. Install daemon using `sudo batt install`.
+4. Install daemon using `sudo batt install`.
 This component is what actually controls charging.
 If you do not want to use `sudo` every time after installation, add the `--allow-non-root-access` flag: `sudo batt install --allow-non-root-access`.
-4. In case you have GateKeeper turned on, you will see something like _"batt is can't be opened because it was not downloaded from the App Store"_ or _"batt cannot be opened because the developer cannot be verified"_.
+5. In case you have GateKeeper turned on, you will see something like _"batt is can't be opened because it was not downloaded from the App Store"_ or _"batt cannot be opened because the developer cannot be verified"_.
 To solve this, you can either 1. (recommended) Go to System Preferences -> Security & Privacy -> Open Anyway; or 2. run `sudo spctl --master-disable` to disable GateKeeper entirely.
-5. Test if it works by running `sudo batt status`.
+6. Test if it works by running `sudo batt status`.
 If you see some status info, you are good to go!
-6. Time to customize.
+7. Time to customize.
 By default `batt` will set a charge limit to 60%.
 For example, to set the charge limit to 80%, run `sudo batt limit 80`.
-7. As said before, it is highly recommended to disable macOS's optimized charging when using `batt`.
+8. As said before, it is highly recommended to disable macOS's optimized charging when using `batt`.
 To do so, open _System Preferences_, go to _Battery_, and uncheck _Optimized battery charging_.

 Notes: